open-xml-templating/docxtemplater/docs/source/errors.rst

 Error example
 -------------

-If the content of your template is `{user {name}`, docxtemplater will throw the following error :
+If the content of your template is `{user {name}`, docxtemplater will throw the following error:

 .. code-block:: javascript